tylim88/Firelord/README.md

 1. `set`(without option) and `create` operations require all member to present.
 2. all write operations reject stranger members.
 3. although `updatedAt` and `createdAt` is included in type, all write operation exclude them, which mean you cant write the value of `updatedAt` and `createdAt`.
-4. `'ServerTimestamp'` is a reserved type, you cannot use it as literal type.
+4. `ServerTimestamp` is a reserved type, you cannot use it as string literal type.

 I believe this decision is practical for cases and not planning to change it in forseeable future.